-Although file search engines continue to improve, and hopefully in the future a file's location will become irrelevant, keeping and organizing our documents today is a source of competitive advantage, because in the digital economy time is money.
+Although file search engines continue to improve, keeping and organizing our documents today is a source of competitive advantage, because in the digital economy time is money.

-There are naturally many solutions in the market to ease this document management, but today we will focus on ten recommendations, which are independent of any software or protocol that you may implement into your organization.
+There are naturally many software solutions in the market to ease this document management, but today we will focus on top ten recommendations which are independent of any document management software that you may implement into your organization.

-Top 10 recommendations to correctly organize digital documents
+Top 10 recommendations to best organize digital documents

-1. Establish a protocol on how to store information
+1. Establish a protocol on how to store digital information

-Create and share among your employees a governance or company rules on how to store information.
-This should address specific rules on how to name folders and files, when to switch local use with the network or the cloud, and when and how to perform backups.
+Create and share among your employees company rules on how to store digital documents.
+Rules should be precise: how to name folders and files, when to switch between local use or the cloud, and when and how to perform backups, among other rules.

-2. Save all of your documents in the same folder
+2. Save all of your digital documents in the same folder

 Of course, with a subfolder structure.
-Incorporating all of your organization’s files in this main folder - commonly referred to as “My Server” or with a similar name - will make it easier to search and backup.
+Saving all of your organization’s digital files in this main folder - by default referred to as “My Server” - will make it easier to search and backup.

 3. Use self-explanatory names

 It’s very important to use self-explanatory names for folders and files.
-Acronyms may seem like a good idea to abbreviate, but in order to continue interpreting its meaning and hierarchy over time it’s important to use descriptive formulas (current clients, old clients, invoices, offers, …).
+Acronyms may seem like a good idea to abbreviate, but in order to continue interpreting the meaning and hierarchy over time it’s important to use descriptive formulas (current clients, old clients, invoices, offers, etc …).

 4. In addition to being self-explanatory, names should be brief

-Related to the previous point, do not allow the descriptive names to get out of hand.
-Although Windows allows folder and file names up to 260 characters, be brief, separate words with underscores and avoid using any strange characters that may make those names incompatible with other platforms.
+Descriptive names must also be short.
+Although Windows allows folder and file names with up to 260 characters, be brief: separate words with underscores and avoid using any strange characters that may make those names incompatible with other platforms.

 5. The greater the volume of information, the greater the need for sub-folders

 Over time, your files’ complexity is sure to increase, as the amount of files increases.
-In this moment, consider incorporating subfolders that share the information.
-For example, if a directory with invoices grows exponentially, don't delete the old ones nor create a new folder: instead, put them in a subfolder corresponding to the different fiscal years (2014, 2015, 2016,...).
+In this moment, consider incorporating subfolders to distribute the information.
+For example, if a directory with invoices grows exponentially, don't delete the old ones nor create a new folder: instead, put them in subfolders corresponding to the different fiscal years (2014, 2015, 2016,...).

-To code specific files, head their names with the last editing date inverted - that means, 20161204 for December 4th, 2016 - so that when alphabetically ordering a folder, it will be automatically organized by dates.
+A good way to name your digital files is by using the last editing date inverted - that means, 20161204 for December 4th, 2016.
+This way, when alphabetically ordering a folder, it will be automatically organized by dates.
 At the end of the name, it's also recommended to include numbers of successive versions (_v2, _v3, _v4...).

-7. Assign each file to the appropriate folder from the first storage
+7. Store each digital document in the appropriate folder from the beginning

-It’s important to properly organize files from the first moment, rather than falling into the recurring temptation to save them first locally and later move them to where they belong.
+It’s important to properly organize files from the first moment, rather than saving them first locally and later move them to where they belong.
 This is an unnecessary step that often leads to the “disappearance” of the document in question.